Boardwalk Real Estate Investment Trust

 Boardwalk Real Estate Investment Trust is an open-ended real estate investment trust that owns Boardwalk Communities, Structures Metropolitaines, and Boardwalk Retirement Community.

 Overview

 The company owns a mixture of high-rise, mid-rise and low-rise apartment buildings in the provinces of Alberta, Saskatchewan, British Columbia, Ontario and Quebec.

 Boardwalk owns 260 properties with 36,418 units totalling approximately 31 million net rentable square feet.

 Listing

-The company is listed on the Toronto Stock Exchange and as of May 5, 2020, it had a market capitalization of approximately $1.7 billion dollars.
+The company is listed on the Toronto Stock Exchange and as of May 5, 2020, it had a market capitalization of approximately $1.7 billion.

 The majority of Nuns' Island in Montreal is owned by Boardwalk through Structures Metropolitaines.